OperationSpark/lodown/README.md

         npm publish

 This will publish your package to NPM registry.
-Once publish completes(in less than a minute), you can go check your package in the link https://www.npmjs.com/~{username}/{package-name}.
+Once publish completes(in less than a minute), you can search for your package on <a href="https://www.npmjs.com" target="_blank">npm's website</a>.

 ### Updating your library